andreas-bulling/ActRecTut/README.md

 **If you find the toolbox useful for your research please cite the above paper, thanks!**

 # HOWTO
-Version 1.3, 15 January 2014
+Version 1.4, 19 August 2014

 ## General Notes

 - The data should be arranged in a MATLAB matrix with rows denoting the frames (samples) and columns denoting the different sensors or axes -> matrix NxM (N: frames, M: sensors/axes)
-  IMPORTANT: make sure the matrix does not contain any timestamp columns as often added by data recording toolboxes, such as the Context Recognition Network Toolbox (CRNT)
+  IMPORTANT: make sure the matrix does not contain any timestamp columns as often added by data recording toolboxes, such as the [Context Recognition Network Toolbox](http://crnt.sourceforge.net/CRN_Toolbox/Home.html)

 - The ground truth labels should be integers, arranged in a MATLAB vector with rows denoting the frames -> vector Nx1 (N: frames)